interNFT/nft-rfc/nft_rfc_009.md

 -   Service endpoints

-DID document state is managed by DID Registries; many are blockchains, but alternatives such as did:peer, did:git, and did:key do not rely on blockchains at all.
+DID document state is managed by DID Registries; many of which are blockchains, but alternatives such as did:peer, did:git, and did:key do not rely on blockchains at all.
 Methods like did:key and did:btcr deterministically create DID documents based on rules in their